augustobjeta/Project_4/AVREADME.md

-OUT LINE TO BE REPLACES WITH OUR TEXT:
+OUTLINE TO BE REPLACES WITH OUR TEXT:

 ****WIll need to tell user how to obtain api key since we cannot store one for them... instructions here: http://youtube.com/watch?v=SIm2W9TtzR0